lovelysystems/lovely-gradle-plugin/README.md

-The newest version of this plugin can be found on the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.lovelysystems.gradle) and can be applied to your project by adding it to the plugins section of your `build.gradl.kts` file like this:
+The newest version of this plugin can be found on the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/com.lovelysystems.gradle) and can be applied to your project by adding it to the plugins section of your `build.gradle.kts` file like this:

 ```